spotify/web-scripts/packages/web-scripts/README.md

         provider: script
         skip_cleanup: true
         script:
-          - npx web-scripts release # or yarn release if you defined it in your package.json scripts
+          - yarn web-scripts release # or `yarn release` if you defined it in your package.json scripts
 ```

 3) Install the travis CI CLI: `gem install travis`